 Claiming the title for the best wreck dive and also ranked in our top 12 dive sites in the world, is the SS Yongala.
-This coral encrusted wreck is unlike no other.
-Beaming with all kinds of marine life, many divers have quoted the Yongala dive a dive of a lifetime.
+This coral-encrusted wreck is unlike no other.
+Beaming with all kinds of marine life, from the smallest animals found in the ocean, perfect for underwater photography to some of the largest animals around, many divers have quoted the Yongala dive a dive of a lifetime.
 So here’s a little bit more about it.

 The SS Yongala Wreck

 Today, the SS Yongala is a major tourist attraction for the recreational diving industry.
 Due to its extensive array of marine life the wreck is one of the most famous wreck dives in the world.
 So much so that the Yongala receives more than 10,000 divers visit the wreck every single year.
 At 110 meters (361ft) long, she is one of the largest and most intact historic shipwrecks known to date.
 Management of the wreck site is now the responsibility of the Queensland Government Department of Environment and Heritage Protection.

 She lies at the central section of the Great Barrier Reef Marine Park, at approximately 12 nautical miles east of Cape Bowling Green and 48 nautical miles south east of Townsville.
 The Yongala wreck was given official protection under The Historic Shipwrecks Act in 1981.
 The Maritime Museum of Townsville now has a very extensive display of Yongala memorabilia for all visitors to see.

 The Yongala wreck is a site of national significance and also a substantial artificial reef which supports a great diversity of fish life.
 There has been recorded 122 different fish species in an established community around the wreck alone.